Setting Up Credentials

 Editing API Key Credentials

-- Go to Provider detail page
+- Go to your bundle

 - Find your credential card

-- Click the Edit button (pencil icon)
+- Click the "Edit" button (pencil icon)

-- Edit modal opens showing:
+- Credential panel opens showing:

 - Masked values - Sensitive data shown as

-- Show button - Click to reveal full value
+●●●●●●●●last4 - Show button - Click eye icon to reveal full value

 - Form fields - Edit any field